JereKuusela/valheim-expand_world_data/README.md

   - Size 5 or more is considered as meters.
 These icons scale up and down with the zoom level.
   - Putting anything on the third value causes the icon to pulse.
 This is not supported with meters.
 - randomRotation (default: `false`): Randomly rotates the location (unaffected by world seed).
+- randomSeed (default: `false`): If true, the generation result is always different instead of depending on the location coordinates.
+  - This also randomizes the generated dungeon.
+  - To enable this for every location, set "Random locations" to true in the main config.
 - slopeRotation (default: `false`): Rotates based on the terrain angle.
 For example for locations at mountain sides.
 - snapToWater (default: `false`): Placed at the water level instead of the terrain.
 - minTerrainDelta (default: `0` meters): Minimum nearby terrain height difference.